 C-g: Go to link in current tab

-M-g: Create new tab with link, keep focus on current tab
+M-g: Create new tab with link, focus on new tab

-S-g: Create new tab with link, focus on new tab
+C-u M-g: Create new tab with link, keep focus on current tab

 When ambiguous URLs are inputted, Next will attempt the best guess about what the user wishes.
 If the user does not supply a protocol in a URL,